-- (j) Measurement of the sound pressure levels of fixed fire detection and fire alarm systems. - (k) Noise measurements.
-(If applicable, refer to Part II Chapter 34 of the Rules of Steel Ships) - (1) Other tests where deemed necessary by the Society.

-Some sea trial tests of an individual craft may be dispensed with provided that the available data can be obtained from those of a sister ship or other adequate means and a special approval in given by the Society.

-1.15.2 The results of the tests are to be submitted to the Society as sea trial record.
+- (j) Measurement of the sound pressure levels of the fire alarm system (refer to 2.5 of Chapter 9 of the FSS Code), the general emergency alarm system and the public address system (refer to 7.2 of the LSA Code). - (k) Noise measurements. (refer to Part II Chapter 34 of the Rules for Steel Ships) - Other tests where deemed necessary by the Society.
+Some sea trial tests of an individual craft may be dispensed with provided that the available data can be obtained from those of a sister ship or other adequate means and a special approval in given by the Society. - 1.15.2 The results of the tests are to be submitted to the Society as sea trial record.